fxos-components/serviceworkerware/README.md

 # Introduction

-An express like layer in top of ServiceWorkers to provide a way to easily plug functionality.
+An express-like layer on top of ServiceWorkers to provide a way to easily plug functionality.

 ## Compatibility